 Action needed

-Action is needed, based on the science.
+Action is needed, based on the science of climate change and the science of policy making.

 - science-based decision making